 - Ad relevance

-- post-click landing page experience
+- Landing page experience

-1. Expected Clickthrough Rate
+1. Expected clickthrough rate

-Here’s how Google defines expected clickthrough rate:
+Here’s how Google defines the expected clickthrough rate:

-‘A keyword status that measures how likely it is that your ads will get clicked when shown for that keyword, irrespective of your ad's position, extensions, and other ad formats that may affect the visibility of your ads.’
+A keyword status that measures how likely it is that your ads will get clicked when shown for that keyword, irrespective of your ad's position, extensions, and other ad formats that may affect the visibility of your ads.

-Your expected CTR can have three statuses – average, above average and below average.
+Your expected CTR can have three statuses – average, above average, and below average.

-The expected clickthrough rate is a prediction, the status helps you determine how the keyword performs within your campaign and also across all other advertiser’s accounts.
-The expected CTR is calculated by not factoring in the ad position and other factors that affect ad visibility such as ad extensions etc.
+The expected clickthrough rate is a prediction.
+The status helps you determine how the keyword performs within your campaign and also across all other advertiser’s accounts.
+The expected CTR is calculated by not factoring in the ad position and other factors that affect ad visibility, such as ad extensions etc.